joemcboe/GUWlib/readme.md

     to ``C3D8R``.
 - [ ] Option to implement the excitation as a prescribed nodal displacement (currently, excitation is always realized as a concentrated force).
 - [ ] Options to specify the interval with which field output is written to the output database.
-Currently, field output is written at intervals of 10 * maximum theoretical time increment.
+Currently, field output is written at intervals of 10 * max time increment.
 - [ ] More options to request field output for a load case.
 Currently, users can only request field output for the top surface of the plate, but not for e.g. the whole plate.
 - [ ] Anisotropic material for the plate.